 November 17, 2003, Paul lost his battle with Cancer.
 His son Glynn, who had worked with his father his entire life takes over as President of all companies including Aggressor Fleet.
 Pictured on Glynn's shoulders is his son Blake who is today the third generation running the Seacraft Shipyard.

 In late 2006, entrepreneur and avid scuba diver Wayne Brown was on the Belize Aggressor with his family.
-He enquired as to the structure of the fleet and was informed that is was for sale since the owner, Paul Haines had passed away.
-In April 2007, Wayne Brown completed the purchase of Aggressor Fleet from the Haines family and moved it's headquarters to his hometown of Augusta Georgia.
+He enquired as to the structure of the fleet and was informed that it was for sale since the owner, Paul Haines had passed away.
+In April 2007, Wayne Brown completed the purchase of Aggressor Fleet from the Haines family and moved its headquarters to his hometown of Augusta Georgia.